hexagoncircle/target-toggler/README.md

 ## Why?

-When toggling the display of some content, there are rare occasions that I want `<details>` element disclosure widget-style funtionality but would like to have the `<summary>` element detached or live outside of it's related `<details>` container.
+When toggling the display of some content, there are rare occasions that I want `<details>` element disclosure widget-style funtionality but with the `<summary>` element detached or living outside of its related `<details>` container.
 This Web Component enhances a `<button>` with the ability to toggle the contents of an element anywhere on a page.

 ## Usage